 Why Lilacs are More Fragrant in Warm Weather

 The best time to smell lilacs (as well as many other flowers) is during warm weather.
-The aromatic particles that you normally inhale are only recognized as scent during warm days with moist, stable air.
+The aromatic particles that you normally inhale are only recognized as scents during warm days with moist, stable air.
 When it’s too hot and dry or too cold and damp, these aromatic particles will quickly disappear because they are unable to rise.
 Therefore, the scent of lilac is strongest during mid-spring (May/June) when the air temperature rises just enough to vaporize their aromatic particles, allowing us to take in their intoxicating aroma.

-Since lilacs bloom for short periods, you can get the most of their scent by planting several varieties that bloom at different intervals.
+Since lilacs bloom for short periods, you can get the most out of their scent by planting several varieties that bloom at different intervals.

 While most lilacs are abundant with pleasing scents, keep in mind that there may be little to no smell from lilac bushes depending on the species and air temperature.